-- Nana’s Snack Shack – our family loved Nana’s for the fresh salads, wraps, sandwiches (the grilled cheese is oh so good).
+- Nana’s Snack Shack – our family loved Nana’s for the fresh salads, wraps, and sandwiches (the grilled cheese is oh-so-good).
 Or enjoy an acai bowl, smoothie, or chocolate-dipped frozen banana.

 - 3 Girls Local Grill – Filipino food from a local family.
 Enjoy pork adobo, pinakbet, burgers, teriyaki chicken and beef, fried lumpia, and more plate lunches.
 This truck moves a lot so it may not be there.

 In our opinion, this is the best food truck park in Kapa’a for the quality of the food and variation.
 The only downside is the trucks come and go so much.
 Filo’s Kauai is the most reliable, a bonus is it stays open late.
 8:00 pm is late for Kauai.

 Location: 4-1620 Kuhio Hwy, Kapa’a, HI 96746 (click for directions)